nuxodin/web-namespace-registry/README.md

 Welcome to the web namespaces registry.

 The goal of this project:
-If someone is planning to develop a web framework, they can check to see if there might be a name conflict with another framework.
+If someone is planning to develop a web framework, they can check to see if there might be a naming conflict with another framework.

 ## Check if a namespace is used
 Check a namespace on [webnamespaces.org](